This page is about pensions for people affected by cancer. There is information about

 The employer makes all or most of the contributions to this scheme.
 The maximum an individual employee may put into an Occupational Pension Scheme is 15% of their salary.
 If the employee's current contribution is below this, then it may be increased by additional voluntary contributions (AVCs) to a private pension plan, which will then lead to increased benefits.

 You can also pay into a private pension scheme whilst you are a member of your employer's scheme.
-In any tax year you may pay in up to you annual salary or £50,000, which ever is lower.
+In any tax year you may pay in up to you annual salary or £40,000, whichever is lower.
+The limit of £40,000 is known as the Annual Allowance.
+It also includes any contribution your employer will make.

 If you want to join an occupational pension scheme